ria18405/ProtienAlignment/README.md

 		first_seq_allign​ and s ​ ec_seq_allign​ .
 Following the above conditions, reach the end of the matrix.
 		The final alignments using Needleman Wunsh algorithm (with 0 gap penalty) are given by first_seq_allign and sec_seq_allign.
-		The final outcome (optimal alignments) are dispayed on the terminal, along with a dotplot and matrix of sums.
+		The final outcome (optimal alignments) are displayed on the terminal, along with a dotplot and matrix of sums.